qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   The keys on `_FUN` to layers that have a 'descramble' twin, switch to the normal layer variant in normal mode, and to the 'descramble' variant when in 'descramble' mode.
-While the 'descramble' BASE layer is active, all layer switching returns to that layer, and goes to 'descramble' variants where necessary.

-  Go to `_FUN` layer, touch what is 'spacebar' (5th key bottom row) on the base layer, then hit what is 'escape' on the base layer (upper/left).
+The same is the case for the base layers `_LTR` (normal) and `_DDL` (descramble).

+  Activation: go to `_FUN` layer, touch the key to the left of how you got to that layer.
+This cycles through the descramble modes.

+  ⮚ When the left led is white: normal mode.
+  ⮚ Right led white: full descramble mode (Linux Unicode input).
+  ⮚ Middle led white: half descramble mode, with normal Unicode input system.
+**FIXME: half-descramble is not finished.**

-  You are now in 'half' descamble mode, meaning that the `_ACC` and `_DRA` layers use the same Unicode layers as normal.
-That way you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input mode selection).
-In order to take advantage of two special Linux layers that handle Unicode input mode on that system, press instead of 'spacebar' one key further to the right (6th key), in the `_FUN` layer.
+  With the middle led set to white, you can take advantage of a Unicode input mode that works on your system, if it is the same when the computer is set to Dvorak or not (see `_RAR` layer for Unicode input mode selection).

-  To return to normal Dvorak output: go to `_FUN` and hit what is 'enter' on the base layer (4th key bottom row).

   To test it, (in Debian/Linux) go to a terminal in X and type (normal user)